 Internal Joinery and Kitchen Fittings

-Repair Category 2
+Repair Category 1

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.
+Notes No significant defects evident.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+The absence of handrails to staircases will not comply with current Building Standards.

 Chimney Breasts and Fireplaces

 Repair Category 1

 Notes Flues should ideally be swept and tested on an annual basis.
-Stoves have been installed.
-It is assumed that the installations comply with the required standards.
+A wood burning stove has been installed in the living room.
+It is assumed that the installation complies with the Building Standards.
+If disused fireplaces are to be reopened, further advice should be sought to ensure that the chimney flue is intact and suitable for use.